-1. Introduction
+1 Introduction

-One of the most important mechanisms to regulate gene functions is on the transcription level, where the expression of genes is mediated by the binding of transcription factors (TF) to the promoter sequences of genes.
-Identifying common transcription factor binding sites (TFBS) from a set of putatively co-regulated genes is an important step towards deciphering the complex gene regulatory networks and understanding the tissue/condition-specific functions of genes.
+One of the most important mechanisms to regulate gene functions is on the transcription level, where the expression of genes is mediated by the binding of Transcription Factors (TF) to the promoter sequences of genes.
+Identifying common TFBS from a set of putatively co-regulated genes is an important step towards deciphering the complex gene regulatory networks and understanding the tissue/condition-specific functions of genes.